ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-line-series/index.md

 ## Missing Data

 In a perfect world all data would be 100% complete.
 Unfortunately, in the real one, data for certain items or time periods might be missing or corrupted.
-But that shouldn't result in corrupted charts, and ag-Charts supports the correct rendering of incomplete data:
+But that shouldn't result in corrupted charts, and AG Charts supports the correct rendering of incomplete data:

 <chart-example title='Line Series with Incomplete Data' name='gap-line' type='generated'></chart-example>